soazcomms/soazcomms.github.io/README.md

 The GitHub workflow [**DSN-process_data**](https://github.com/soazcomms/soazcomms.github.io/blob/main/.github/workflows/DSN-process_data.V02.yml) runs every day at 17:00 UTC (in production mode; currently runs manually).
 - ### Step 1
 SQM/TESS raw data are uploaded to DSNdata/NEW.
 This process may be manual (e.g. SQMs w/o internet) or automatic (we are working on this step).
+The files are labeled with the site and sensor name, DSNnnn-U_SiteName_yy-ss.dat where:
+- nnn is a sequence number for the sites,
+* SiteName describes the site
-The files are labeled with the sensor name, e.g. DSN001-U_SiteName_yy-nn.dat where U is the type of the unit, S (T) for SQM (TESS), yy is the year when the data are obtained and nn is a sequence number for files within year yy.
-We add SiteName to make it easy to identify each site.
+* U is the type of the unit, S (T) for SQM (TESS)
+* yy is the year when the data are obtained
++ ss is a sequence number for each year

 * ### Step 2
 **DSN-process_data** looks for data in DSNdata/NEW.
 If it finds data there, it runs [DSN_python](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSN_V03.py) on each file to calculate chisquared, moonalt and LST.
-1. For each file, **DSN_python** writes a .csv file in DSNdata/INFLUX, e.g. INF-DSNnnn_SiteName_yy.csv.
+1. For each file, **DSN_python** writes a .csv file in DSNdata/INFLUX, e.g. DSNnnn-U_SiteName_yy-nn.csv.
 2. For each file, **DSN_python** writes a .csv file with UTC, SQM, lum, chisquared, moonalt and LST to DSNdata/BOX.
 These files are an archive of processed data.
 * ### Step 3